 By the time offline events are a safe place to visit, organizers will apply hybrid events, hold a live event and offer live-streaming capabilities to extend their reach and enhance a wider audience.

 Live streaming technologies are changing, not only the event industry but also user demand.
-Now, immersive event experience, networking opportunities, and integrations with sales and marketing tools are on top of requirements for an event management platform.
+Now, immersive event experience, networking opportunities, and integrations with sales and marketing tools are on top of the requirements for an event management platform.
 And there are software providers who meet the demand.

 The market for meeting applications is relatively new.
 However, there are already strong players you are about to compete with, targeted at different event types.
 So, let's look at your competitors in more detail.